tanya-bimatova/cse110_proj/index.md

 - [x] #739
 - [ ] https://github.com/octo-org/octo-repo/issues/740
 - [ ] Add delight to the experience when all tasks are complete :tada:

+### Get In Touch
+I am currently looking for a summer internship and projects to participate in.
+Please reach out if you think I'm a good match or just to say hi!
+I'll try my best to get back to you.

 > It’s OK to figure out murder mysteries, but you shouldn’t need to figure out code.
 You should be able to read it.